fengyibo/webtracemonitor/README.md

 ### Windows Azure Websites

-The easiest way to deploy Web Trace Monitor is by deploying it directly from GitHub to a Windows Azure Website:
+The easiest way to deploy Web Trace Monitor is by publishing it directly from GitHub to a Windows Azure Website:

 + Create a Fork of the [master] branch on GitHub
 + Create a new WebSite with the Windows Azure Management Portal